 All right, this roundup and information overload hour.

-Our toll-free number is 800-941 Sean, if you want to be a part of the program.
+Our toll-free number is 800-941-Sean, if you want to be a part of the program.

-Um is that by design or is he really sick?
+Is that by design or is he really sick?

-Uh that's all straight ahead.
+That's all straight ahead.

 And most people now have figured it out.

-It's it's not complicated.
+It's not complicated.

-We have now weaponized the Department of Justice, criminalized political differences, and we have cast aside fundamental principles as it relates to our constitution and the rule of law in our great country.
+We have now weaponized the Department of Justice, criminalized political differences, and we have cast aside fundamental principles as it relates to our Constitution and the rule of law in our great country.

-You know, AGs, DAs running on a platform to go after one man, one family, and one organization.
+How many times have we played for you, you know, AGs, DAs running on a platform to go after one man, one family, and one organization?

-And the idea through summary judgment, this uh a lot of people did not understand uh I I think the civil trial in New York brought by New York's attorney general, they did not fully understand that this this was not a trial of any kind.
+I think the civil trial in New York brought by New York's Attorney General, they did not fully understand that this was not a trial of any kind.

-This was the quote punishment phase.
+This was the, quote, punishment phase.

-This is now the reality of what's what's been happening in the country, and that is in the middle of an election year, they are trying to drown uh President Trump's campaign and and have them gulping water every day as it relates to legal matters.
+And that is in the middle of an election year, they are trying to drown President Trump's campaign and have them gulping water every day as it relates to legal matters.

-Uh if you look at the facts of the case, they're pretty straightforward.
+If you look at the facts of the case, they're pretty straightforward.

 Donald Trump took out loans from big banks.

-Uh he had insurance policies on his properties.
+He had insurance policies on his properties.

-He built a nice portion of the skyline in New York, employed a lot of people, and anyway, had in every single agreement with every bank and every insurance company, uh disclosure forms about his financial statements with a disclaimer that they should not rely on their numbers.
+And anyway, had in every single agreement with every bank and every insurance company disclosure forms about his financial statements with the disclaimer that they should not rely on their numbers.

-Now, no company would lend hundreds of millions of dollars or insure hundreds of millions of dollars if in fact that there was uh if if their valuations were not their own.
+Now, no company would lend hundreds of millions of dollars or insure hundreds of millions of dollars if, in fact, if their valuations were not their own, they would totally be, you know, take their fiduciary responsibility and just say, oh, I'm going to believe what his estimate is.

 That's not how it works in the real world.